Business Administration: Level 3 Advanced (18 months)

 - Qualification gained: Level 3 Business Administrator Apprenticeship.

 - This Apprenticeship can be started at any time.
-It will involve 10 days professional training in the classroom, monthly visits from a work-based assessor and the completion of an end-point assessment consisting of a knowledge test, portifolio-based interview, and a project/improvement presentation.
+It will involve 10 days professional training in the classroom, monthly visits from a work-based assessor and the completion of an end-point assessment consisting of a knowledge test, portfolio-based interview, and a project/improvement presentation.

 The Chartered Institute of Personnel and Development (CIPD) is the professional body for HR professionals.
 There are two levels of CIPD qualifications currently available through WLD.